William Ruto: Member of Parliament

 In January 2006, Ruto declared publicly that he would vie for the presidency in the next general election (2007).
 His statement was condemned by some of his KANU colleagues, including former president Moi.
 By this time, ODM had morphed into a political party.
 Ruto sought the nomination of the Orange Democratic Movement (ODM) as its presidential candidate, but on 1 September 2007, he placed third with 368 votes.
 The winner was Raila Odinga with 2,656 votes and the runner-up was Musalia Mudavadi with 391.
 Ruto expressed his support for Odinga after the vote.
 As KANU under Uhuru Kenyatta moved to support Kibaki, he resigned from his post as KANU secretary general on 6 October 2007.

 The presidential election of December 2007 ended in an impasse.
 Kenya's electoral commission declared Kibaki the winner, but Raila and ODM claimed the victory.
 Mwai Kibaki was hurriedly sworn in as the president of the December 2007 presidential election.
 Following the election and the dispute over the result, Kenya was engulfed by a violent political crisis.
 Kibaki and Odinga agreed to form a power-sharing government.
 In the grand coalition Cabinet named on 13 April 2008 and sworn in on 17 April, Ruto was appointed as Minister for Agriculture.
 Ruto also became the Eldoret North's Member of Parliament from 2008 to 4 March 2013.

 Ruto was among the list of people who were indicted to stand trial at the ICC for their involvement in Kenya's 2007/2008 political violence.
 However, the ICC case was faced with challenges, especially concerning the withdrawal of key prosecution witnesses.
-In April 2016, the Court dropped charges against Ruto.
+In April 2016, the Court dropped the charges against Ruto.

 On 21 April 2010, Ruto was transferred from the Agriculture Ministry and posted to the Higher Education Ministry, swapping posts with Sally Kosgei.
-On 24 August 2011, Ruto was relieved of his ministerial duties and remained a member of parliament.
+On 24 August 2011, Ruto was relieved of his ministerial duties but remained a member of parliament.
 He joined with Uhuru Kenyatta to form the Jubilee alliance for the 2013 presidential election.

-Deputy Presidency
+Deputy presidency

-Acting President
+Acting president

 On 6 October 2014, Ruto was appointed acting president of Kenya by the then President Uhuru Kenyatta following his summons to appear before the ICC.
 He served in the role between 6 and 9 October 2014 while President Kenyatta was away at The Hague.
-When he officially handed over power to Ruto at the Parliament on October 6, Uhuru explained, "To protect the sovereignty of the Republic of Kenya, I will sign a legal notice appointing Hon William Ruto as acting president while I attend the status conference."
+When he officially handed over power to Ruto at the Parliament on 6 October, Uhuru explained, "To protect the sovereignty of the Republic of Kenya, I will sign a legal notice appointing Hon William Ruto as acting president while I attend the status conference."

 In the August 2017 General Elections, Uhuru and Ruto were declared victors after garnering 54% of the total votes cast.
 However, the Supreme Court of Kenya nullified the election, and a fresh election was held in October 2017.
 The opposition boycotted the fresh election and Uhuru and Ruto were re-elected with 98% of the total votes cast.
 The Supreme Court upheld the results of this second election.